 ALWAYS Send a Thank You

-I realize that sounds obvious, but not everyone does it.
+I realize that may sound obvious to some, but not everyone does it.
 Whether typed or handwritten, emailed or snail mailed, Thank You Goes a Long Way.

 Evaluate What Went Well and What You Could Improve

-Think about the interview objectively and preferably immediate after it is over.
-Answer the questions in this post: Pay Attention to the Red Flags.
+Think about the interview objectively and preferably immediately after it is over.